-A. The purchaser may cancel the contract:

-1. Within three days, or up to seven days if extended by the ratified real estate contract, after the ratification date of the contract if the purchaser receives the resale certificate, whether or not complete pursuant to § 55.1-2310, or a notice that the resale certificate is unavailable on or before the date that the contract is ratified;

-2. Within three days, or up to seven days if extended by the ratified real estate contract, from the date the purchaser receives the resale certificate, whether or not complete pursuant to § 55.1-2310, or a notice that the resale certificate is unavailable if delivery occurs after the contract is ratified; or

-3. At any time prior to settlement if the resale certificate is not delivered to the purchaser.

-B. Written notice of cancellation shall be provided to the seller in accordance with the terms of the contract.
-The purchaser shall have the burden to demonstrate delivery of the notice of cancellation.

-C. If the unit is governed by more than one association, the timeframe for the purchaser's right of cancellation shall run from the date of delivery of the last resale certificate.

-D. Cancellation shall be without penalty, and the seller shall cause any deposit or escrowed funds to be returned promptly to the purchaser.
+- A. If delivery of the resale certificate to the purchaser or purchaser's agent, whether or not complete pursuant to § 55.1-2310, or a notice that the resale certificate is unavailable, occurs before the contract is ratified, the purchaser may cancel the contract within a time period agreed upon by all parties in the ratified real estate contract.
+If no time period is specified in the ratified real estate contract, the purchaser shall have three days from the date of ratification to cancel the contract. - B. If delivery of the resale certificate to the purchaser or purchaser's agent, whether or not complete pursuant to § 55.1-2310, or a notice that such resale certificate is unavailable, occurs after the contract is ratified, the purchaser may cancel the contract within a time period agreed upon by all parties to the real estate contract.
+If no time period is specified in the ratified real estate contract, the purchaser shall have three days from receipt of the resale certificate or notice that the resale certificate is unavailable to cancel the contract. - C. If the resale certificate or notice that the resale certificate is unavailable has not been delivered to the purchaser, the purchaser or purchaser's agent may cancel the contract at any time prior to settlement. - D. Written notice of cancellation shall be provided to the seller in accordance with the terms of the contract.
+The purchaser shall have the burden to demonstrate delivery of the notice of cancellation. - E. If the unit is governed by more than one association, the timeframe for the purchaser's right of cancellation shall run from the date of delivery of the last resale certificate. - F. Cancellation shall be without penalty, and the seller shall cause any deposit or escrowed funds to be returned promptly to the purchaser.